PrefectHQ/prefect/docs/guide/tutorials/task-guide.md

     logger = prefect.context["logger"]
     logger.info("Hello!")
 ```
 Note that context is only populated _within a Flow run_.
 This is important to be aware of when testing your task outside of a Flow run.
 For a complete list of information available in Prefect Context, [see the API documentation](https://docs.prefect.io/api/unreleased/utilities/context.html).
 For more information on how context works, see the associated [Concept Doc](https://docs.prefect.io/guide/core_concepts/execution.html#context).
+Note that `context` has a graceful `.get` method for accessing keys which are not guaranteed to exist.

 ## Running Tasks

 Most users want to run their tasks outside of a Flow to test that their logic is sound.
 There are a few different ways of running your Task locally, with varying complexity: